 An epicurean adventure to: Pakistan

-This quick and easy Pakistani chicken karahi recipe is simply bursting with aroma, filling your kitchen with the most intoxicating smells while it cooks!
+This quick and easy Pakistani chicken karahi recipe fills your kitchen with the most irresistible aromas as it cooks!

-It's typically served with naan, roti or a side of rice.
+It's typically served with naan, roti or a side of rice and slivers of fresh ginger.

 What is chicken karahi?